 The Health Systems Improvement Act, Schedule N on Page 132 and 133 provides protection from civil liability to a person or organization that attempts to provide aid with a Automated External Defibrillator to another person during an emergency.

-To read the Cornwall SD&G Emergency Medical Services Public Access Defibrillator Policy and Procedure manual click on PAD Policy and Procedure Manual.
+To read the Cornwall SDG Paramedic Services Public Access Defibrillator Policy and Procedure manual click on PAD Policy and Procedure Manual.

 Click on the image below to view an interactive map of all the AEDs in Cornwall SDG